fspacheco/playground-UlMWyvCJ/lessons/lesson5.md

 }
 ```

 Notice how it works.
-When `dest` is initialized with `char dest[40] = "Unimaginable";` there is a NULL character at the end.
+When `dest` is initialized with `char dest[DEST_SIZE] = "Unimaginable";` there is a NULL character at the end.
 That's the starting point for the source string to be copied.
 When all characters of source string are copied to `dest`, a NULL character is appended.

 **Warning:** The destination character array must be large enough to hold all characters of source, all characters of destination and a NULL character.
 Following ill-formed code triggers undefined behaviour: